rcompton/ryancompton.net/_posts/2014-06-06-statistical-features-of-infinite-jest.md

 ###*"But and so and but so" is the longest uninterrupted chain of conjunctions*{: style="color: white"}

 In Infinite Jest conjunctions often appear in chains of length three or greater.
-We find a length size chain on page 379 of the .pdf.
-It's a minor character, "old Mikey", at the Boston AA podium, speaking to a crowd:
+However, there is a length-six chain on page 379 of the .pdf.
+It's a minor character, "old Mikey", standing at the Boston AA podium and speaking to a crowd:

 > I'm wanting to light my cunt of a sister up so bad I can't hardly see to get the truck off the lawn and leave.
 But and so and but so I'm driving back home, and I'm so mad I all of a sudden try and pray.